seanm3g/DungeonFighter-v2/Documentation/OVERVIEW.md

 - **Poetic Highlights**: Significant moments are described with evocative language
 - **Multiple Events**: Multiple significant events can occur in a single battle
 - **Contextual**: Narrative descriptions are tailored to the specific event and combatants
+- **Configurable**: Players can adjust the balance between narrative and informational display

 ### Benefits
 - **Clear Information**: Players always get factual combat summaries